Evidence-Based Comparison

 Research Foundation:

-• 📚 50+ peer-reviewed studies validating tongue diagnosis
+• 📚 Peer-reviewed studies exploring tongue appearance correlations

-• 📚 Clinical trials for specific conditions (pain, nausea, IBS)
+• 📚 Clinical trials for selected modalities such as acupuncture

 🏥